The best cheap external multiple hard drive enclosure is essential if you're someone who always needs more storage.

 In addition, expect to find that this Inateck option connects via one USB 3.0 connection which is nicely convenient.

-Alongside this, you'll also get a built in RAID controller, as well as convenient connectivity via either USB-A 3.1 or USB-C which should also offer you some speedy transfers.
+Alongside this, you'll also get a built-in RAID controller which helps to organise your drives so they can work as a coherent unit, as well as convenient connectivity via either USB-A 3.1 or USB-C which should also offer you some speedy transfers.

 A premium design that can fit into a home office, gaming room, or even the office!
 This docking station offers up to five HDD bays that support up to 80 TB.

 It features a Unibody Aluminum-Alloy body with Double Heat Dissipation, and this enclosure features a 4mm thickness which allows the enclosure to be firm and reliable.

 This ORICO enclosure supports plug-and-play and hot-swapping the hard drives ensuring that PC builders can quickly replace your hard drives should one fail.

 - Read More: Best gaming laptops under 300

 Frequently asked questions (FAQs)

 There are always a few questions that pop up time and time again, so here we’ll answer them the best we can, so you can make an informed decision on your next upgrade.